networknt/light-oauth2/docs/content/services/enterprise.md

 ```

 * As you can see from the specification, there is an optional parameter called
-redirect_url.
+redirect_uri.
 If this parameter is passed in, it will be used to redirect the
 authorization code.
-Otherwise, the default redirect_url from client_id will be
+Otherwise, the default redirect_uri from client_id will be
 used.
 This is retrieved from in memory client cache.
 The url is populated when
 client is registered during on-boarding process.